-- Staffordshire County Council is responsible for the maintenance of Public Rights of Way including key routes such as the Staffordshire Way.
+- Staffordshire County Council has produced a Local Cycling and Walking Infrastructure Plan 2021-2031.
+The focus of the strategy is target areas where there is the greatest demand and the largest potential to transfer short journeys to walking or cycling. - Staffordshire County Council is responsible for the maintenance of Public Rights of Way including key routes such as the Staffordshire Way.
 Parish councils have the power to maintain footpaths or bridleways in their area but this does not remove responsibility from the County Council. - General issues on the network include poor surfacing, overgrown vegetation and a lack of signage. - The extensive network of canals in the district including sections of the Staffordshire and Worcestershire Canal, Shropshire Union Canal and Stourbridge Canal provides important pedestrian and cycle links.